paras2005khandelwal-glitch/Task3/README.md

 # Task3
-I tried re-designing a Travel website named "
+I tried re-designing a Travel website named "Delhi Tourism" which I found randomly on browser.
+In that website I redesign many things.
+I design it's navigation bar and Hero section of that website.
+Fixed font hierarchy on different parts.
+I reduce corner sharpness of images.
+Also redesign footer section that is too big in original website.
+Place things accordingly in new design.
+Reduce things that are too overwhelming.